This is part 2 of a 2-part post (It was long, so I’ve decided to break it into two parts).

 D3 is normally patrolling the boundary of the cell, inactivating hormones just after they enter the cell.

-At times when the body is focusing on depleting T3 hormone, D3 changes its location, defending the inner fortress and working harder to prevent T3 entry into the nucleus.
+At times when the body is focusing on depleting T3 hormone (illness, thyroid hormone overdose, or hyperthyroidism), D3 changes its location, defending the inner fortress and working harder to prevent T3 entry into the nucleus.

 Here’s the corrected & clarified image that I developed based on Bianco et al, 2019’s model: